 By DAVID C. DANIELS – Special to the Herald-Citizen

-On April 21, at the recent Tennessee Division Reunion of the Sons of Confederate Veterans (SCV), held in Murfreesboro the local Dillard-Judd Camp 1828 Sons of Confederate Veterans was the recipient of the Sam Davis Award for outstanding Tennessee Camp of the Year.
+On April 27, at the recent Tennessee Division Reunion of the Sons of Confederate Veterans (SCV), held in Brentwood the local Dillard-Judd Camp 1828 Sons of Confederate Veterans was the recipient of the Sam Davis Award for outstanding Tennessee Camp of the Year.
 This is the second year in a row that this award has been bestowed on the Dillard-Judd Camp.
 Currently there are 61 active camps in the State of Tennessee.

 The Sam Davis Award is based on the camps past year’s activities, programs, membership growth and retention.
 All of the camp activities are strictly historical, educational, benevolent, fraternal, non-political and non-sectarian.